+Looking for Dogpatch condos?
 The Dogpatch/Central Waterfront neighborhood is located to the South of Mission Bay and to the east of Potrero Hill.
-The neighborhood is one of San Francisco’s oldest areas, and is home to the city’s oldest public school, the Irving M. Scott School that was built in 1895.
-The neighborhood survived the 1906 earthquake with minimal damage, and as a result is home to some of the oldest buildings in the city, some dating as far back as the 1860s.
+The recently opened T-third light-rail light runs north/south through the heart of the neighborhood along 3rd St. The neighborhood – one of SF’s oldest – survived the 1906 earthquake with minimal damage, and as a result is home to some of the oldest buildings in the city, some dating as far back as the 1860s.

 The 2007 expansion of the T-3rd muni-light rail service into the neighborhood along 3rd street was a transformational event in the development of the neighborhood, and plenty of boutiques and coffee shops have opened along the light rail corridor over the past several years.
 Transit to downtown is convenient, while commuters to Silicon Valley also love the neighborhood for the easy access to I-280.